The Bankrate promise

 If you chose a credit card for its enticing perks but are no longer reaping benefits that make the card worth its annual fee, you may want to cancel your credit card.
-In some cases, if you have multiple cards with high annual fees, you could be spending hundreds of dollars a year just for your credit cards.
-In times of economic uncertainty, this may no longer be a reasonable expense in your monthly budget.
+Unfortunately, your credit score might take a dip after you cancel.
+Downgrading your card can help you avoid the annual fee and the negative impacts of closing a credit card.
+Here’s how to do it.

-The main reason why you should downgrade instead of closing it altogether is your credit score.
+The main perk of downgrading instead of closing a credit card is your credit score.
 When you cancel your credit card a few things happen:

 For one, your credit utilization ratio can increase, which can negatively affect your credit score.
 Your credit utilization ratio accounts for up to 30 percent of your total credit score and refers to the amount of available credit you are using.
 This number is aggregated from all lines of credit open in your name.
 Because of this, if you cancel a credit card, your total credit limit across all cards goes down.